andrewathalye/destiny-unpacker-ada/README.md

 Reference
 ---------

->	Note: This program is for use for educational purposes only.
+>	Note: This program is for educational purposes only.
 >	RAD Game Tools, Epic Game Tools, etc. reserve the right to define the terms under which users may
 >	use Oodle and related software, to which they own the copyright.
 >	If unsure, you might consider purchasing a license to Oodle 2.9.